aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Subscribing to the stream of states

 As explained in the beginning, the Aurelia Store plugin provides a public observable called `state` which will stream the apps states over time.
 So in order to consume it, we first need to inject the store via dependency injection into the constructor.
 Next, inside the `bind` lifecycle method we are subscribing to the store's `state` property.
 Inside the *next-handler* we'll have the actually streamed state and may assign it to the components local state property.
-Last but not least let's not forget to dispose the subscription ones the components gets unbound.
+Last but not least let's not forget to dispose the subscription ones the component becomes unbound.
 This happens by calling the subscriptions `unsubscribe` method.

 <code-listing heading="Injecting the store and creating a subscription">
   <source-code lang="TypeScript">